 Hello.
 Welcome to my site!
 Please browse my books.
 If you have questions, please send me an email.

-Inspired by true events, Russian Mennonite Chronicles is a faith-based, coming-of-age, historical mystery that offers a gripping exploration of family, survival, and the human spirit in times of war.
+Inspired by true events, Russian Mennonite Chronicles is a coming-of-age, historical mystery with a gripping exploration of family, survival, and the human spirit during war-time.
 With page-turning suspense, this epic saga is a must-read for historical fiction fans.

-Book One: Katarina's Dark Shadow introduces the readers to the cultural and political backdrop of Katarina's world.
+Book One: Katarina's Dark Shadow: introduces the readers to the cultural and political backdrop of Katarina's Mennonite world.

 Russian Mennonite Chronicles: This is a fictional story.
 The characters in these books do not portray any person in real life.

-The characters of Katarina and Anna were inspired by memories and photos of the author's grandmothers.
+The characters of Katarina and Anna were inspired by memories and photos of the author's family.

 The story of Peter in post-war Germany was influenced by the author's father whose mother died shortly after his birth.
 His character and personality were inspired by the men in the author's life who struggle to make peace with their childhood.